chaitrarai00/spring-quick-on-the-go-blog/content/blog/story-befor-spring/index.md

 REST:
 Rest on the other hand is an architectural style based on how web services has to be designed.
-The Rest Specification was built on top of HTTP so most of the specifications are similar to it.
+The Rest Specification was built on top of HTTP so most of the specifications are similar to it. in Representation State Transfer where every component is a resource and resources are accessed by a common interface using HTTP standard methods.
+Its a web based standard architecture and uses HTTP protocol for communication.
 Every rest service should have a Resource based URI, HTTP methods, HTTP status codes and Message headers.
+A Rest Server provides access to a resource and Rest Client accesses and presents the resources.
+Each resource is identified by URI/ global IDS.
-Rest also consists of uri very similar to HTTP urls.
+Rest consists of uri very similar to HTTP urls.
 Good Rest API makes use of HTTP methods depending on needs (GET,POST, PUT,DELETE)
 Metadata: HTTP status codes - 200(success) 500(server error) 404(not found)
-Content Type: what content the message is in (text/xml, application/json).
+Content Type: the resource representation, what content the message is in (text/xml, application/json).
 Helps the application geta headsup on how to parse the message.

 Restful Resource Uri best practices :
 • Should be unique and independent of technical details